 - One of the most important yet most abused parts of the human body is our feet.
 They are designed to take body weight and give mobility.
 Feet are often crammed into unsuitably shaped shoes which are often made of plastic and the only time feet are given a thought is when they hurt.

-- We don’t recommend wearing new shoes all day from new, let the kids wear them intermittently at first, this will give their feet a chance to get used to them.
-During summer children often wear fabric, open or soft footwear which can make the feet ‘flaccid’ (soft) and spread.
+- We don’t recommend wearing new shoes all day from new.
+Let the kids wear them intermittently at first, this will give their feet a chance to get used to them.
+During summer children often wear fabric, open or soft footwear which can make the feet soft and cause them to spread.
 This means that when they put their feet into a more structured new shoe, they will feel them harder and perhaps slightly constricted for a while and prone to blistering.
 Wearing them for short periods will get their feet & shoes used to each other and can help avoid the inevitability of blisters.

 - Never let your child wear a new shoe without socks, blisters are virtually guaranteed!

-- Shoes that have a Velcro/Rip tape fastening are more suited for younger children as this makes them easy to fasten.
+- Shoes that have a Velcro strap are more suited for younger children as this makes them easy to fasten.
 Better brands get the fastenings in the right place which means the fit is normally excellent.
 This type of fastening is far better than any slip on shoe as the fastenings (like laces) allow for adjustments which make sure the shoe is securely and comfortably fastened.
 This leads to reduced incidence of problems associated with movement inside the shoe.
-Once your kids have learned to tie their laces (well enough to do it quickly in the morning rush!) you will have the flexibility of buying any kind of shoe which either fits best or you like most.
+Once your kids have learned to tie their laces you will have the flexibility of buying any kind of shoe which either fits best or you like most.

 “BACK TO SCHOOL BLISTERS?
 It is quite normal and usually not the fault of the ‘fit’, or the shoes!
 How can that be?
 Well unless you bought shoes at the start of the holidays and your child has put on a growth spurt, they are still likely to fit.
 None of our members would fit a shoe without socks, but chances are the child was wearing old, thin socks and will have gone back to school in lovely new fluffy socks.
 The extra volume in the shoes may make a difference.”